RTKlab-BYU/worklist_generation/Walk_Through.md

 This walkthrough guides you through an example experiment to demonstate how to use the WorklistGenerator.
 The program gathers data primarily through a series of Excell template files, which the program generates and the user fills out.
 This walk through uses a mock experiment for single cell proteomics

 ## Project Description
 The mock experiment is a simple example of an A/B study design where there are two groups of human subjects (healthy and diseased).
 The goal of the experiment is to identify changes in B and T cells between the conditions.
-We assume that cells have been put on 384 well-plates and now the users wants to generate a randomized run ordering.
+As can be seen in the image below, there are six subjects in each condition; all subjects are female.
+We assume that cells have been collected and put on 384 well-plates and now the users wants to generate a randomized run ordering.

 ![experiment_design](./images/figure-WLG_6sub.png)
-This mock experiment follows the pattern of an experiment looking for the difference between healthy and diseased, B and T cells across 6 individuals.
-Half of the individuals are male, and half are female.

 ---